sourcegraph/handbook/content/departments/people-talent/people-ops/process/impact-reviews.md

 ![9-BOX VISUAL](https://storage.googleapis.com/sourcegraph-assets/handbook/PeopleTeam/Performance%20Reviews/Screen%20Shot%202022-08-14%20at%209.48.49%20PM.png)

-### Team 9-box distribution
+### 9-box distribution

-We do not stack rank employees but, rather, calibrate across the organization to achieve anticipated rating distributions.
+We do not stack rank Teammates but, rather, calibrate across the organization to achieve anticipated rating distributions.
 While we do not force distribution, we anticipate the following Teammate distribution, on average:

 - 20% of Teammates will fall in the **“Top Tier”** (high performance) category.
   - Top Tier score: 1:1, 1:2 or 2:1